Pull-tab: Description

 The game manager operates the game by selling tickets and distributing prizes.
 The tickets may be provided by mechanical pull-tab dispensers.
 Several different games may be offered for sale at any one time; each may have different prices and payouts.
 Pull-tabs are typically sold for 25¢, 50¢, $1, $2, $3, and $5 and have prizes as high as $5,000.

-Pull tab games are relatively unique among wagering games in that each game, when new, has a predetermined quantity of tickets/chances, which can range from 5,000 to 50,000 total, among which are a predetermined and fixed quantity of winning chances each of which rewards a predetermined prize value.
+Pull tab games are unique among wagering games in that each game, when new, has a predetermined quantity of tickets/chances, which can range from 5,000 to 50,000 total, among which are a predetermined and fixed quantity of winning chances each of which rewards a predetermined prize value.

 In many setups, a potential player can see through the transparent box roughly how many chances remain and they can view on the associated tally sheet how many major winners remain at any given time.
 When several major winners remain among a few chances, players buy as many as they can at a time.
 When no major winners remain among unsold tickets, the organization takes the game out of play or retires that deal and replaces it with a brand new deal.
 No other finite-probability based game provides more information to players about the status of the game.

 The key attributes that make something a pull tab—electronic or paper—is the finite probability basis of having a predetermined quantity of chances among which there are a predetermined quantity of winners that pay a fixed and predetermined value of prize.
 Redemption of one losing chance actually does mean one chance closer to a winner.
 This opposed to, for instance, slots that operate on near-continuum probability premises, where each event is a separate activity without bearing on the next outcome and without having been influenced from past events.